Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Computational results

-The results in Table \ref{tab:louveaux} indicate that our DL-shaped method achieves state-of-the-art results for the instances of \citet{louveaux2018exact}.
-For both the VRPSD and ECC-VRPSD variants, we solve one of the two open instances from this benchmark set.
+The results in Table~\ref{tab:louveaux} indicate that our DL-shaped method achieves state-of-the-art results for the instances of \cite{louveaux2018exact}.
+For both the ECC-FRC and ECC variants, we solve one of the two open instances from this benchmark set.
 The DL-shaped algorithm also consistently explores a smaller number of nodes and achieves better computing times than LSG18 and HS25.
-The advantage of the DL-shaped method is most significant on the challenging FRC-VRPSD and Basic-VRPSD variants, where we solve a total of 35 instances to optimality, compared to only 4 for HS25.
+The advantage of the DL-shaped method is most significant on the challenging FRC and basic variants, where we solve a total of 35 instances to optimality, compared to only 4 for HS25.
 In these variants, the absence of ECCs allows for the construction of very long routes, which makes the set of feasible routes extremely large.
-As a consequence, LBFs that remain active over many routes become critical for efficiently approximating the recourse function.
-The S-cuts and E-cuts, which serve precisely this purpose, prove to be instrumental in this context.
-We do not report results for FHM20 for the instances of \citet{louveaux2018exact} since, as discussed in \citet{florio2023recent}, BP\&C methods are not competitive for this group of instances due to their large ratio of customers to vehicles.
+As a consequence, valid inequalities that remain active over many routes become critical for efficiently approximating the recourse function.
+This is precisely the structural advantage of the DL-shaped cuts, whose activation depends only on the internal subpath structure of a solution, not on how the surrounding routes connect to the depot.
+By contrast, the partial-route-based inequalities implemented in HS25 use depot-incident edges in their activation functions, restricting their activation to routes whose first and last visited customers match a prescribed configuration.
+This broader activation of the DL-shaped cuts is the same mechanism that underlies Theorem~\ref{thm:ecut-prs} and the algorithmic benefits of the E-cuts illustrated on the wheel-graph instances of Section~\ref{sec:E-cuts:wheel}.
+We do not report BP\&C results for the instances of \cite{louveaux2018exact} since, as discussed in \cite{florio2023recent}, BP\&C methods are not competitive on this group of instances due to their large customer-to-vehicle ratio.